Table of contents

 2) Implement Role-Based Access Control (RBAC)

-One sort of access control is role-based access control (RBAC), which limits access to DevOps technologies resources depending on users’ responsibilities.
+One type of access control is role-based access control (RBAC), which limits access to DevOps technologies’ resources based on users’ responsibilities.
 For instance, you may create roles such as “developer” and “testing” with access to different areas of your staging environment and code repositories.
 By implementing RBAC, you can reduce the potential damage caused by insider threats.

 3) Ensure the Security of the Application Development Process

-A safe application development approach is the starting step in securing your DevOps services company pipeline.
-This entails limiting authorized developer’s access to your code repositories.
+A safe application development approach is the starting step in securing your DevOps services company’s pipeline.
+This entails limiting the authorized developers’ access to your code repositories.
 It also guides you in working with developers you can depend on to complete the task and always follow cybersecurity best practices.

 4) Secure Sensitive Information

-Any information that could be used to detect or damage an individual should be encrypted in storage and transmission.
-This involves health information, credit card numbers, and social security numbers.
+Any information that could be used to identify or harm an individual should be encrypted during storage and transmission.
+This involves sensitive information, including health details, credit card numbers, and Social Security numbers.

-Using pretty good privacy (PGP) encryption is one process for encrypting the data.
+Using Pretty Good Privacy (PGP) encryption is one process for encrypting data.
 To secure your data, PGP involves public key cryptography and is symmetric.

 5) Implement Two Factor Authentication (2FA)

 Access to DevOps consulting services resources can be secured by using two-factor authentication (2FA), an additional layer of security.
-With 2FA, a user must present two unique identification forms to prove their identity access.
+With 2FA, a user must present two unique forms of identification to prove their identity and access.

-The first element is something they are aware of, like a password, and the second password is mainly generated on a device they have, like a mobile.
+The first element is something they are aware of, such as a password, and the second element is mainly generated on a device they own, like a mobile phone.
 Even if a user’s password is hacked, 2FA can prevent unauthorized access to resources and systems.

 Useful link: Need to Know About DevSecOps and its Implementation